sighupio/furyctl/docs/upgrade_from_v0.11.1_to_v0.25.1.md

+# Migration steps to migrate from furyctl v0.11.1(aws/eks provisioner) to v0.25.1(EKSCluster)

-> WARNING: The following guide is only to move infrastructure and/or kubernetes phase from v0.11.1 to v0.25.1 furyctl version
+> WARNING: The following guide is only to move infrastructure and/or kubernetes phase from v0.11.1 to v0.25.1 furyctl version using the old aws/eks provisioner

 > WARNING: only `s3` terraform backend is supported

-# Migration steps
 1. Update EKS cluster to v1.25 using the latest furyctl legacy version v0.11.1
 2. Using furyctl 0.25.1 execute`furyctl create config -v 1.25.5 -k EKSCluster`
 3. Copy configuration values from `bootstrap.yml` into `furyctl.yml` using the following mapping: